 History of the Macy's Parade

-Macy's department store will celebrate its 150th anniversary in 2008.
-The store staged its first Thanksgiving Day parade in 1924.
+Macy's staged its first Thanksgiving Day parade in 1924.
 That year it was called the Macy's Christmas Parade, and it followed a route from 145th Street and Convent Avenue to the Macy's store at 34th Street and Broadway.
-Three floats (pulled by horses), four bands and zoo animals from the Central Park Zoo -- camels, donkeys, elephants and goats -- starred in the parade.
+Three floats (pulled by horses), four bands and zoo animals from the Central Park Zoo — camels, donkeys, elephants and goats — starred in the parade.
 Santa Claus was last in the lineup, a tradition that continues to this day.

-In 1934, celebrities became an important element of the parade, with singer-actor Eddie Cantor joining in the event that year.
-The Mickey Mouse helium balloon was also introduced to parade-goers.
+In 1934, celebrities became an important element of the parade, with singer-actor Eddie Cantor joining the event that year.
+The Mickey Mouse helium balloon was also introduced that year.